Choose a college

 The WGU B.S. in Health Information Management program is grounded in real research on effective instruction, and adheres to national standards.
-We developed our online health information management program with significant input from experts and business leaders who serve on our Information Technology Program Council.
+We developed our online health information management program with significant input from experts and business leaders who serve on our Health Professions Program Council.
 This program provides the knowledge and skills that enable graduates to design, develop, and manage the information system of a healthcare facility.

 These Courses Add to Your Credentials